MehdiLabbafi/AngularApp2/README.md

 3. Advanced Search and Filtering

 	•	Users can search for books by title or author, and filter results based on genre.
-	•	A Price Filter option is available, allowing users to sort books by price, making it easier to find books within a specific price range.

 4. Rating System